domin568/MalDbg/README.md

 # MalDbg

-Writing debugger 4fun for Windows.
+Writing debugger 4fun for Windows (x86-64).
 Tested on Windows 7 (6.1.7601 SP1) with GCC 7.3.0 and CMake 3.14.7.

 ## How to compile